Next.js 13 App Router with next-intl (Tutorial)

 Summing It Up...

-With next-intl, internationalizing a Next 13 App Router project is a breeze, especially when used with i18nexus.
+With next-intl, the initial configuration may seem a bit daunting.
+But once it's set up, internationalizing your Next.js App Router project is a breeze, especially when used with i18nexus.
 Not only do we have automatic machine translations for all our messages, but we are able to later invite professional translators to our i18nexus project to edit and verify our translations.

-To learn more about next-intl and what other features it has, I recommend reading the documentation here.
+To learn more about next-intl including implementing SSG, I recommend reading the documentation here.
 Happy internationalizing! 🌏

 Level up your localization